nguyenpham/FelicityEgtb/README.md

 Attempts
 ========
-Attempts 1-7: test speeds of some basic functions move generator, make, takaback, incheck and compare with Stockfish family.
+Attempts 1-7: Test speeds of some basic functions move generator, make, takaback, incheck and compare with Stockfish family.

 Concluded for current mailbox board representation:
 - simple: all code is short, clear, easy to understand and maintenance